thermondo/django-heroku-connect/docs/checks.rst

-A related field (:class:`ForeignKey<django.db.models.ForeignKey>` or :class:`ManyToManyField<django.db.models.ManyToManyField>`) pointing to a Heroku Connect model should not use database-constraints.
+A related field (:class:`ForeignKey<django.db.models.ForeignKey>` or :class:`ManyToManyField<django.db.models.ManyToManyField>`) pointing to a Heroku Connect model may not use database-constraints.

-In some cases like version updates Heroku Connect does recreate the tables, which breaks if there are database constraints pointing to them.
+In some cases, such as version updates, Heroku Connect recreates the tables, which will break if there are database constraints pointing to them.

 (previously ``heroku_connect.W001``)